-06/26/23 07/03/23 ORDINANCE NO. M-4416 AN ORDINANCE of the City of Vancouver relating to changes to the City's Multi-Family Housing Tax Exemption Program (MFTE); adopting legislative findings; amending Sections 3.22.010, 3.22.020, 3.22.030, and 3.22.040 of the Vancouver Municipal Code (VMC) to clarify code language, reflect changes in state law, and provide for new residential target areas as well as updated income-based and market-rate multi-family tax exemption options and associated eligibility and application requirements, fees, and procedures; providing for severability; and setting an immediate effective date.
-WHEREAS, Washington State law (RCW 84.14) authorizes cities to adopt an MFTE program in certain residential target areas for the purpose of incentivizing the development of multiple-unit housing including creating additional affordable housing, encouraging urban development and density, increasing market rate workforce housing, developing permanently affordable housing opportunities, promoting economic investment and recovery, and creating family-wage jobs, and WHEREAS, the City of Vancouver adopted a Multi-Family Housing Tax Exemption (MFTE) program in 1997 and updated the program in 2011, 2016, and 2021, and WHEREAS, City Council desires to update the MFTE program to reflect changes in state law and, to expand the program to additional areas within the City, provide for greater program efficiency, and further incentivize and facilitate the development of affordable housing in the City, and WHEREAS, the City of Vancouver has a deficit of approximately 5,600 housing units and a vacancy rate below 5% for all rental units in the City; and WHEREAS, U.S. Census data indicates that there are 13,905 renter households with very low income in Vancouver that face a high housing cost burden, representing 39.7 percent of all renters; and WHEREAS, U.S. Census data estimates that there are 6,670 homeowners with very low income in Vancouver that are cost burdened by housing expenses, approximately 17.7 percent of homeowners; and WHEREAS, On April 11, 2016 the City Council declared the existence of an emergency with respect to the availability of affordable housing for very low-income households within the City of Vancouver, WHEREAS, the demand for subsidized housing for households earning less than 50% of Area Median Income has increased to the point that the Vancouver Housing Authority has had to close many of the rent restricted waitlists since the number of applicants exceeds the capacity to assist existing waiting households for several years.; and WHEREAS, household incomes are not keeping pace with Vancouver's housing costs, with average apartment rent increasing 28 percent between 2017 to 2022 according to The Columbian and median household income increasing by only 4 percent according to U.S. Census data; and WHEREAS, the City engaged an economic consultant, ECONorthwest, to perform both a housing market study for the City of Vancouver and an evaluation of the City's current MFTE program, and WHEREAS, the ECONorthwest housing market and program study confirmed that housing in the City is increasingly unaffordable, and WHEREAS, the ECONorthwest study recommended specific changes to the MFTE program to improve the program's effectiveness and respond to the shortage of affordable housing in the City, including expanding the program to additional target areas in the City, replacing the negotiated public benefit requirement for market-rate projects with a fee in lieu of affordability option that is tied to minimum density goals increasing housing densities to achieve the MFTE program goals, and WHEREAS, in order to reduce the risk of future displacement for economically vulnerable tenants and promote the availability of affordable housing, the City Council desires to amend the MFTE program to limit rent increases for five years following the expiration of the 12-year income-based exemption, and WHEREAS, the MFTE program application and processing fees have not been adjusted for many years and the City Council now desires to adjust them to more accurately capture the administrative cost of processing MFTE applications, and WHEREAS, the City issued a public review draft of proposed changes to the MFTE program in February of 2023, and WHEREAS, the City has performed extensive public outreach regarding the proposed changes to the MFTE program, seeking input through the City MFTE webpage, an interactive "Be Heard' communications webtool, hosted virtual forums with both development and community member stakeholder groups, and workshops with the City Center Redevelopment Agency and Vancouver City Council, and WHEREAS, The proposed MFTE program changes and a summary of the public comments that have been received were presented to the City Center Redevelopment Agency on May 18, 2023, and June 15,2023 and City Council in a pre-hearing workshop on June 5, 2023.
-WHEREAS, the City Council desires to amend VMC 3.22 to into incorporate the ECONorthwest study recommendations and other changes to increase the program's efficiency and promote the development of multi-family housing in the City of Vancouver, including the development of affordable housing.
-WHEREAS, the City Council adopts and incorporates by reference Staff Report SR- 121-23 and finds that the adoption of the changes to the MFTE program set forth in this Ordinance will promote the public health, safety, and general welfare and convenience of the people of Vancouver, and will encourage the development of affordable multi-family housing in the City; and WHEREAS, with proper notice to the public, the Vancouver City Council conducted a first reading of the proposed ordinance on June 26, 2023, and a public hearing concerning the ordinance and proposed code changes on July 3, 2023.
+09/18/23 (Date of First Reading)

+10/02/23 (Date of Public Hearing)

+ORDINANCE NO. M-4420

+AN ORDINANCE of the City of Vancouver relating to changes to the City's Multi-Family Housing Tax Exemption Program (MFTE); adopting corrections to recent updates; amending Sections 3.22.020, 3.22.030, and 3.22.040 of the Vancouver Municipal Code (VMC) to clarify code language and maps as well as the ownership tax exemption option and associated requirements; providing for severability; and setting an immediate effective date.

+WHEREAS, Washington State law (RCW 84.14) authorizes cities to adopt an MFTE program in certain residential target areas for the purpose of incentivizing the development of multiple-unit housing including creating additional affordable housing, encouraging urban development and density, increasing market rate workforce housing, developing permanently affordable housing opportunities, promoting economic investment and recovery, and creating family-wage jobs, and

+WHEREAS, the City of Vancouver adopted a Multi-Family Housing Tax Exemption (MFTE) program in 1997 and updated the program in 2011, 2016, and 2021, and most recently in July 2023, and

+WHEREAS, City Council desires to update the MFTE codes to clarify and correct recent code updates for the Multi-Family Tax Exemption, and

+WHEREAS, the City performed additional outreach regarding the ownership options, hosting a virtual forum with homeownership, development, finance and real estate stakeholder groups, and

+WHEREAS, the City Council desires to amend VMC 3.22 to incorporate updates and corrections to increase the program's clarity and promote the development of multi-family housing in the City of Vancouver, including the development of affordable housing.

+WHEREAS, the City Council adopts and incorporates by reference Staff Report SR

+178-23 and finds that the adoption of the updates to the MFTE program set forth in this

+Ordinance will promote the general welfare and convenience of the people of Vancouver, and will encourage the development of affordable multi-family housing in the City; and

+WHEREAS, with proper notice to the public, the Vancouver City Council conducted a first reading of the proposed ordinance on September 18, 2023, and a public hearing concerning the ordinance and proposed code changes on October 2, 2023.

 NOW, THEREFORE, BE IT ORDAINED BY THE CITY OF VANCOUVER:

 Section 1.
 Recitals Adopted as Findings.
 The City Council hereby adopts and incorporates by reference the above recitals as findings in support of this Ordinance.
-Section 2.
-Target Area Findings.